ATC utilizes two methods to determine which projects have the potential for economic benefits:

 Stakeholder Input and Analyses

 In March 2008, Federal Energy Regulatory Commission (FERC) Order 890-A took effect.
-Order 890-A requires a coordinated, open, and transparent transmission planning process on both a local and regional level.
+As part of this order, FERC requires a coordinated, open, and transparent transmission planning process on both a local and regional level.
 To comply with these requirements, ATC submitted a compliance filing on Order 890-A that provides a timeline of actions to ensure that the economic planning process is both coordinated and open.
 ATC has also submitted a compliance filing on Order 1000 that incorporates public policy requirement needs into its economic planning analysis.

 Annually, ATC will use a process with consistent timelines that combines stakeholder input, historical data, future line flow forecasts, and updated information on the electric system to identify transmission upgrades for economic evaluation.